Vermont is Very Much Open

 Our kids' horses were much smaller.
 My daughter's horse, Cooper, had an aversion to walking through mud puddles, but other than that peculiar quirk, all of our horses proved to be docile, good-natured and sure-footed.

-Before we set off, Lajoie-Schwartz sat us at a picnic table outside to sign the requisite waivers and then sized each of us with a mandatory helmet — these are disinfected between riders.
-Due to COVID-19, Lajoie Stables takes each group separately on the guided trip through 100 acres of pine forests and mountain fields, where it's not uncommon to spot deer, wild turkeys and other wildlife.
-The gentle, ambling ride offers breathtaking views of nearby Mount Mansfield and Smugglers' Notch.
+Before we set off, Lajoie-Schwartz sat us at a picnic table outside to sign the requisite waivers and then sized each of us with a mandatory helmet.
+Lajoie Stables takes each group on a guided trip through 100 acres of pine forests and mountain fields, where it’s not uncommon to spot deer, wild turkeys and other wildlife.
+The gentle, ambling ride offers breathtaking views of nearby Mount Mansfield and Smugglers’ Notch.

 With the arrival of colder weather, one would think the horses might be less inclined to hit the trails.
 Quite the opposite, Lajoie-Schwartz said.
 Her horses actually prefer riding in the cold — and their passengers stay toasty because the horses' bodies radiate warmth like heating pads.

-Pre-pandemic, most of Lajoie Stables' customers were from out of state.
+Many of Lajoie Stables’ customers are from out of state, Lajoie-Schwartz said.

 "We had a family from Saudi Arabia who were just scared to death of our dogs," she recalled.
 "By the end, they were hugging and kissing on them."
 In fact, she later got a call from the family saying that they had decided to get one of their own.
 "I love being able to offer an experience to people that maybe they hadn't expected," Lajoie-Schwartz said.

-However, one unexpected upside of COVID-19, Lajoie-Schwartz noted, has been getting to meet Vermonters who'd never previously considered visiting the stables.
-Since then, she's enjoyed seeing families, tourists and locals alike, bond with her animals and connect with one another — without the use of electronic devices.
+However, one unexpected upside of the recent pandemic, Lajoie-Schwartz noted, was getting to meet Vermonters who’d never previously considered visiting the stables.
+Since then, she’s enjoyed seeing families, tourists and locals alike, bond with her animals and connect with one another — without the use of electronic devices.

 Finally, be sure to tip your guides well, as most of these young women are volunteers who help out around the stables simply for the joy of being able to ride each day for free.